Tom Hanks Geppetto stay motion Pinocchio Selena Gomez cooking HBO

 And Selena Gomez is “cooking up” one thing new.

-The singer and actor has used the COVID-19 pandemic to remain at dwelling and learn to prepare dinner.
+The singer and actor has used the COVID-19 pandemic to remain at dwelling and discover ways to prepare dinner.

-The “Can’t Keep My Hands to Myself” singer has a brand new cooking present with HBO Max, and Gomez is targeted on studying the fundamentals of constructing meals.
+The “Can’t Keep My Hands to Myself” singer has a brand new cooking present with HBO Max, and Gomez is concentrated on studying the fundamentals of creating meals.

-The present launches August 13 and can characteristic 10-plus cooks instructing her easy methods to be a beast within the kitchen.
+The present launches August 13 and can characteristic 10-plus cooks instructing her find out how to be a beast within the kitchen.

 Anyone else getting hungry?